-751-1700 RFU: This level of mould is higher than levels typically found in non-problem rooms with normal cleaning standard.
-If encountered in a room with very high cleaning standard, this category may mean that the room is in need for further investigation.
+751-1700 RFU: This level of mould is higher than levels typically found in non-problem rooms with normal cleaning standards.
+If encountered in a room with very high cleaning standards, this category may mean that the room is in need of further investigation.

-1700 RFU: This level of mould is higher than levels typically found in non-problem indoor environments, and is likely to indicate mould growth.
+>1700 RFU: This level of mould is higher than levels typically found in non-problem indoor environments, and is likely to indicate mould growth.
 Future work should be undertaken to explore this range further and to study various grades of mould growth and contamination.

 The benchmarks here are specific to the testing method and protocol used.
 However, the same approach can be adapted to any other mould testing technology with a clear testing protocol.
-The association between our suggested thresholds and potential health implications should be explored by further research, and this research should also include speciation, and different levels of mould growth and contamination.
+The association between our suggested thresholds and potential health implications should be explored by further research, including also speciation, and different levels of mould growth and contamination.